connorcurran/Projects/README.md

 # Projects
-A collection of my past an ongoing notable projects
+A collection of my past and ongoing notable projects